elajohi/RepData_PeerAssessment1/PA1_template.md

 ##      41    9819   10770   10770   12810   21190
 ```

-Both, mean and median have increased compared to the [original data](#OriginalSummary).
+Both, mean and median have increased compared to the original data.

 ## Are there differences in activity patterns between weekdays and weekends?

-Add a factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day:
+As a base for this computation, the dataset with filled-in NA values is used.

 ```r
 library(chron)